“More Bordeaux, madame, to go with your langouste sabayon?”

 You can have your cake – and eat it too

 Last night’s dessert may be a Grand Cru Valrhona dark chocolate delight.
 But it doesn’t have to pad your hips.

 On all of Ponant’s power yachts, the gyms are large and inviting.

 They have panoramic views of the horizon, with state-of-the-art equipment (including a fancy Kenesis Wall – a station where you can pump up your muscles).

-Then after you’ve worked off those calories, you can reward yourself in the Turkish hammam or balneotherapy room (on Le Boreal and L’Austral) – or with a good old-fashioned massage if you prefer.
+Then after you’ve worked off those calories in the fitness center, you can reward yourself in the Turkish hammam or balneotherapy room (on Le Boreal and L’Austral) – or with a good old-fashioned massage if you prefer.

-“We have very clean ships,” says Navin Sawhney, Ponant’s CEO for the Americas.
+“We have very clean ships,” explains Navin Sawhney, Ponant’s CEO for the Americas.